deltachat/securejoin/source/new.rst

       A->>B: 6.b) vc-contact-confirm message
       Note over B: 7. signal success to user

+..
+  TODO: do we still do the vc-contact-confirm message?

 Here is a conceptual step-by-step example of the proposed UI and administrative message workflow